CodeYourFuture/syllabus/docs/js-core-2/week-3/mentors.md

 - What is an event?
 - What is an event listener/handler?
 - How are the callback functions in array methods/event listeners similar/different?
+- What is different/similar when coding directly in JavaScript vs CYF Blocks?
+(The concepts and problem-solving approach are the same, only the details of JavaScript syntax are different.
+Additionally, the DOM is handled with more embedding in CYF Blocks)

 ## Presentations